-- 1.Fee-in-lieu monies shall be collected and held in a special fund, which may notrevert to the City of Annapolis' general fund; - 2.
-Fee-in-lieu shall be assessed according to the fee schedule as adopted by City Council for required Buffer mitigation; - 3.
-A portion of fee-in-lieu money can be used for management and administrative costs; however, this cannot exceed 20% of the fees collected; and

-- 4. Fee-in-lieu monies shall be used for the following projects: - a.
-To establish the Buffer on sites where planting is not a condition of development or redevelopment; - b.
+- 1. Fee-in-lieu monies shall be collected and held in a special fund, which may not revert to the City of Annapolis General Fund; - 2.
+Fee-in-lieu shall be assessed according to the fee schedule as adopted by the City Council for required buffer mitigation; - 3.
+A portion of fee-in-lieu money can be used for management and administrative costs; however, this cannot exceed 20% of the fees collected; and - 4.
+Fee-in-lieu monies shall be used for the following projects: - a.
+To establish the buffer on sites where planting is not a condition of development or redevelopment; - b.
 For water quality and habitat enhancement projects as approved by the Critical Area Commission or by agreement between the City of Annapolis and the Critical Area Commission. - c.
-Other project with environmental benefits as approved by the Critical Area Commission or by agreement between the City of Annapolis and the Critical Area Commission.
+Other projects with environmental benefits as approved by the Critical Area Commission or by agreement between the City of Annapolis and the Critical Area Commission.